Pompeii, Italy: The Ultimate Travel Guide 2026

 Mount Vesuvius

-Mount Vesuvius, one of just two active volcanoes on the European continent, rises to a height of approximately 1,281 meters.
-It features a symmetrical central cone and steep wooded slopes.
-The entirety of Mount Vesuvius National Park is not only picturesque but also productive, peppered with quaint farms and vineyards that cultivate ancient grape varieties […]
+Mount Vesuvius, one of only two active volcanoes on the European mainland, rises majestically to about 1,281 meters above the Bay of Naples.
+Its symmetrical cone and steep, wooded slopes dominate the landscape, forming the heart of Mount Vesuvius National Park — a fertile area dotted with small farms and vineyards cultivating ancient grape varieties that thrive in volcanic soil.…

 Location: Mount Vesuvius, Ottaviano, Metropolitan City of Naples, Italy | Hours: January – February: 9 am – 3 pm.
 March: 9 am – 4 pm.
 April, May & June: 9 am – 5 pm.
 July – August: 9 am – 6 pm.
 September: 9 am – 5 pm.
 October: 9 am – 4 pm.
 November – December: 9 am – 3 pm. | Distance: 9.4km